kovah811/discord_dnd_dice/readme.md

 ## Summary
 This bot provides polyhedral dice rolling capabilities for a Discord channel.

-Currently supported commands:
+Currently supported commands: (command character is '!' or '.')

-* *!commands*: Prints a list of all the commands.
+* *!help*: Prints a list of all the commands.
 * *!d20*: Rolls a d20.
     * Can also a specify number of d20s with an additional argument (i.e. *!d20 2*)
 * *!roll*: Rolls the dice.
 Some examples: